PlashSpeed-Aiman/IIUMCourseScheduleApp/README.md

 # IIUMCourseScheduleApp
 This is an Android App that scrapes data from the IIUM Course Schedule website and display in neatly fashion.
 It requires Internet Connection each time the scrapper is activated.
+Original Idea from: https://github.com/asdacap/iiumschedule.
+I fixed the scraper so now it's more robust in collecting the data
 ## What It Does
 1. A functioning scraper you.
 The scraper can be found in the source files.
 It's fully functional, and can be ported to other languages such as Dart or C#.
 2. Display it in a RecyclerView